iilab/iilab.org-hakyll/_posts/news/2015-03-27-nix-osx-haskellng-hakyll.md

  - Fail
  - Go down a rabbit hole in an attempt to fix it

-I recursed through a few rabbit holes after my metalsmith/npm woes by trying Hakyll, running into cabal hell, decided to try Nix, saw that it was a bit bleeding edge for OSX, managed to go through that more or less, until I bumped into a compilation problem with the haskellPackages and was helped by the nice folks on the ##nix-darwin IRC channel and pointed to the even more bleeding edge HaskellNG Nix approach which of course, is how deep the rabbit hole goes.
+I recursed through a few rabbit holes after my metalsmith/npm woes by trying Hakyll, running into cabal hell, decided to try Nix, saw that it was a bit bleeding edge for OSX, managed to go through that more or less, until I bumped into a compilation problem with the haskellPackages and was helped by the nice folks on the ```##nix-darwin``` IRC channel and pointed to the even more bleeding edge HaskellNG Nix approach which of course, is how deep the rabbit hole goes.

+In short, here's how the pieces fit together:

+ - Nix provides **declarative** and **deterministic** package management.
+Read about [why you should care](https://www.domenkozar.com/2014/03/11/why-puppet-chef-ansible-arent-good-enough-and-we-can-do-better/).
+<br><br>
+ - HaskellNG draws on Nix to make Haskell package management **declarative** and goes beyond the current ```cabal sandbox``` approach by allowing:

+    - reuse of already compiled binaries (instead of having to recompile separately in every sandbox) and
+    - dealing with dependencies at the compiler (and cabal) level, therefore [allowing to test bleeding edge compiler features](https://mail.haskell.org/pipermail/haskell-cafe/2015-March/118817.html) without fear of messing up your development environment.

 ## Nix